addifex/com.addifex.kinematics/README.md

-# UnityKinematics
+# Unity package for controlling kinematic GameObjects

-Controller for kinematic GameObjects.
+Provides systems for character controllers and kinematic bodies.